-То Press Enable/disable a Favorite function or open the appropriate screen Press the configured function key on the controller when viewing any screen in the software.
-Alternatively, tap $\equiv$ and press the numeric key on the controller keyboard corresponding to the button for the favorite (1-9, 0, - or .) to enable/disable the function or open the appropriate screen.
-Select an item in the Instrument functions screen Press the numeric key on the controller keyboard corresponding to the button for the favorite (1-9, 0, - or .) to enable/disable the function or open the appropriate screen.
+То Press Enable/disable a Favorite function or open the appropriate screen Alternatively, tap \equiv and press the numeric key on the controller keypad corresponding to the button for the favorite (1-9, 0, - or .) to enable/disable Select an item in the Instrument functions screen Press the numeric key on the controller keypad corresponding to the button for the favorite (1-9, 0, - or .) to enable/disable the function or open the appropriate screen.
 If you have configured a function key on the controller as a shortcut to an instrument function, you can press the configured function key when viewing any screen in the software.
-Select an item in the GNSS functions screen Press the numeric key on the controller keyboard corresponding to the button for the favorite (1-9, 0, - or .) to enable/disable the function or open the appropriate screen.
-If you have configured a function key on the controller as a shortcut to a GNSS function, you can press the configured function key when viewing any screen in the software.
-Switch between a GNSS and a conventional survey Tap in the status line area of the status bar.
-Measure a check shot Ctrl + K

-То Press Initiate a measurement from the Measure codes screen Press the numeric key on the controller keyboard corresponding to the button for the code.
-When the buttons are set to a $3 \times 3$ layout, keys 7, 8, 9, activate the top row of buttons, keys 4, 5, 6 activate the middle row of buttons, keys 1, 2, 3 activate the bottom row of buttons.
-When the buttons are set to a $4\times3$ layout, keys $0$ , - and . activate the bottom row of buttons.
-NOTE - You cannot use alphanumeric key shortcuts if the Multi-code button ∮∮∮ is enabled.
-Select a group of codes in the Measure Press A to Z to move to group pages 1 to 26.
-Key A opens group 1, Key B opens group 2 and key Z opens group 26. codes screen NOTE - You cannot use alphanumeric key shortcuts if the Multi-code button ∮∮∮ is enabled.
+Select an item in the GNSS functions screen Press the numeric key on the controller keypad corresponding to the button for the favorite (1-9, 0, - or .) to enable/disable the function or open the appropriate screen.
+If you have configured a function key on the controller as a shortcut to a GNSS function, you can press the configured function key when viewing any Switch between a GNSS and a conventional survey Tap in the status line area of the status bar.
+Measure a check shot Ctrl + K Initiate a measurement from the Measure codes screen Press the numeric key on the controller keypad corresponding to the button for the code.
+When the buttons are set to a 3 x 3 layout, keys 7, 8, 9, activate the top row of buttons, keys 4, 5, 6 activate the middle row of buttons, keys 1, 2, 3 activate the bottom row of buttons.
+When the buttons are set to a 4 x 3 layout, keys 0, - and activate the bottom row of buttons.
+NOTE - You cannot use alphanumeric key shortcuts if the Multi-code button is enabled.
+Select a group of codes in the Measure codes Press A to Z to move to group pages 1 to 26.
+Key A opens group 1, Key B opens group 2 and key Z opens group 26. screen NOTE - You cannot use alphanumeric key shortcuts if the Multi-code button is enabled.
 Compute a distance between two points Enter the point names in the distance field, separated by a hyphen.
 For example, to compute the distance between points 2 and 3, enter "2-3".

-NOTE - This method works with most alphanumeric point names, but it does not support point names that already contain a hyphen.
+То Press NOTE - This method works with most alphanumeric point names, but it does not support point names that already contain a hyphen.
 Compute an azimuth from two points Enter the point names in the Azimuth field, separated by a hyphen.
 For example, to compute the azimuth from point 2 to point 3, enter "2-3".
 NOTE - This method works with most alphanumeric point names, but it does not support point names that already contain a hyphen.
 Edit a design elevation or reload an edited elevation during stakeout Press the Space key.
-Select all Ctrl + A Cut Ctrl + X Сору Ctrl + C Paste Ctrl + V

-То Press Save a screen capture of the current screen On a Windows device: • Press Windows + Fn + 0 to save the image as a file in the Pictures\Screenshots folder.
+Select all Ctrl + A Cut Ctrl + X Сору Ctrl + C Paste Ctrl + V Save a screen capture of On a Windows device: the current screen Press Windows + Fn + 0 to save the image as a file in the Pictures\Screenshots folder.
 Press Fn + 0 to save the image to the clipboard.
 On an Android device: Press Power + Volume Down to save the image as a file in the Pictures\Screenshots folder.
 NOTE - Screen captures saved to the Pictures\Screenshots are not saved to the job.
-To create a screen capture of the current map view and save it to the job, tap Close the software Ctrl + Q Simulate a controller Ctrl + Shift + S
+To create a screen capture of the current map view and save it to the job, tap .
+Close the software Ctrl + Q Simulate a controller Ctrl + Shift + S